iamxuxiao/mwgraphviz/README.md

 $ make dot_static
 ```
 ## API-Gateway
-An api-gateway is necessary for external service to call the lambda( Lambda can be callled directly using AWS-SDK but via api-gateway is a choic in this notes).
-In this case: One would simpliy
+An api-gateway is necessary for external service to call the lambda( Lambda can be called directly using AWS-SDK but via api-gateway is a choice in this notes).
+In this case: One would simply

 1.create a resource
 2.create a post method
 3.point the request to the lambda (we are about to create in the next section)
-4.deply the api
+4.deploy the api

 ## AWS Lambda that calls to graphviz
 The zip file we will upload to AWS lambda contains the dot_static as well as the index.js.
 The dot command accepts a file as input and write the result to another file.
 Because essentially lambda runs within a container, the program does have the write permission to a temp directory. which is /tmp.
 So we first write the incoming dot text to a disk and then call graphviz on it to generate a SVG file on the disk, and then read its contents and pass it back as response.